antarctica/ops-data-store/README.md

 [Installation](#installation) section for how to configure automated backups in a deployed instance.

 Log files for automatic backups are retained for 30 days and then deleted via a crontab entry.

-#### Infrastructure backups

-For BAS IT managed infrastructure, additional backups are maintained by BAS IT:

-- Virtual Machines are backed up incrementally daily and fully every week for 1 month and then a monthly backup for 6 months

 ### Monitoring